Danofthepeople/EldarisShared/content/Races/Praedaren.md

 The praedaren are generally met with fear.
 They are known as terrors of the sea, and many praedaren are all to happy to reinforce that image.

 # Mechanics
-This race is hombrew: https://www.gmbinder.com/share/-LIXYg4u81mAPzL2YxmG
+This race is homebrew: https://www.gmbinder.com/share/-LIXYg4u81mAPzL2YxmG